Bursaries and Scholarships

 Confidential enquiries can be made via the Admissions Manager on 01436 672 476 or by emailing email@example.com

 Separate to the bursary scheme, when three or more members of one family are pupils at the School the two eldest will be charged full fees and the remaining pupils in the family may be eligible for a means-tested discount of up to 50% of the tuition fee.
 If a pupil is already receiving a reduction in fees, the total of the discounts for that individual will be limited to no more than 50%.
 No discounts are applied to boarding fees or extras.

 Contact our Registrar

-If you would like to find out more about our scholarships and the application process, our Registrar is here to help.
+Find out more about our scholarships and the application process.